|

 and convincing evidence of defendant’s “oppression,

-it is the intermediate level of burden of persuasion sometimes employed
+meaning: it is the intermediate level of burden of persuasion

-in the U.S. civil procedure.
-To prove something by "clear and
+sometimes employed in the U.S. civil procedure.
+To prove something

 which merely requires that the matter asserted seem more likely